 Provide concrete slope protection for the end fills under new bridges over interstate routes, ramps, or other roadways.
-If a bridge has a vertical abutment wall, provide concrete slope protection in the area under the bridge between the wall and the paved shoulder.
+If a bridge has a vertical abutment wall without barrier protection in front, provide concrete slope protection in the area under the bridge between the wall and the paved shoulder.
 Also provide concrete slope protection in the area on top of the abutment wall extending from the paved ditch on top of the wall up to the end of the bridge wing wall.
 Detail concrete slope protection with a minimum thickness of 4 inches and in accordance with SCDOT Bridge Drawing No. 804-01 and the Standard Specifications.

 Provide concrete slope protection in areas between inside paved shoulder and interior bent pier protection (areas where clearance is provided for future lane accommodations).
+Where concrete median barriers, pier protection, and abutment wall protection are constructed under bridges, extend shoulder paving to the barrier.